tomsauv/Enrich-Deplete-fastq/README.md

 **Extract the reads to fastq file**

-*samtools fastq -F 4 enriched.sorted.bam > enriched.fastq*
+*samtools fastq enriched.sorted.bam -1 enriched_R1.fastq -2 enriched_R2.fastq -0 /dev/null -n*

 # and/or DEPLETE (keep non-matching reads)
 **Deplete by pulling out reads not mapping to query (with -f flag and integer 4)**